evrythng/scanthng.js/tests/README.md

 Simple HTML page and JS test suite that verifies some SDK functionality.

+Some participation required.

 ## Usage

-Open `index.html` and set `app` query parameter to pre-fill Application API Key.
+Open `index.html` and set `app` or `operator` query parameter to use either an Application or Operator scope.